 - Editorial office checks whether the submission is prepared in accordance to Author’s guidelines.

 - Editor-in-Chief checks whether the paper is appropriate for the journal and if not, paper will be rejected at this point.
 If the paper is appropriate for the journal, it will be sent to review.

 - Reviewers Invitation - at least two reviewers are invited to assess the paper (or more).
 At least two positive responses are required for the paper to be accepted.

 - Response to invitations - reviewers accept or decline the invitation, based on their availability, expertise or conflict of interest.

 - Conducting the review - once the reviewers accept the invitation, they have three weeks to conduct and complete the review and submit the comments to the editorial office, with a recommendation to accept, reject or request revisions (major or minor).

-- Review evaluation by journal - all returned reviews are considered by the editor before the overall decision is made.
-In case the reviews differ widely, the editor will invite additional reviewers before the overall decision is made.
+- Review evaluation by journal - all returned reviews are considered by editor before overall decision is made.
+In case the reviews differ widely, editor will invite additional reviewer before overall decision is made.

 Publication Frequency and APC

-The expected time for the first response is about four weeks, but time to publishing is between two and three months.
+Expected time to the first response is about four weeks, but time to publishing is between two and three months.

 APC: Publishing in this journal is free of charge (no submission charges nor processing charges).